Benjamin Milam: Siege of Béxar

 He then joined the main Texian Army in its attempt to expel all Mexican forces from Texas by capturing San Antonio in the ongoing Siege of Béxar.
 While returning from a scouting mission in the southwest on December 4, 1835, Milam learned that a majority of the army was considering retreating into winter quarters instead of continuing on with the planned attack on San Antonio.

-Commander Edward Burleson and his council of officers were reluctant to attack, and the next day at 3 PM, Milam went to Burleson's tent to ask permission to call for volunteers to storm the city.
+Commander Edward Burleson and his council of officers were reluctant to attack, and the next day at 3:00 pm, Milam went to Burleson's tent to ask permission to call for volunteers to storm the city.
 Burleson had little choice but to go along with Milam's plan.
 Milam was convinced that putting off the final assault on San Antonio would be a disaster for the cause of independence.
 He then made his famous impassioned plea: "Who will go with old Ben Milam into San Antonio?"
 Three hundred men cheered their support for Milam and volunteered to attack at dawn on December 5.

 Plans were quickly made for a two-column surprise attack.
-The volunteers would form at an abandoned mill, Molino Blanco or Zambrano's mill, at 3 AM, while Burleson would hold the rest of the army in reserve.
-At the same time, Captain James C. Neill would open fire on the Alamo, the center of the Mexican Army's defensive position, with two cannons to distract the Mexican soldiers.
+The volunteers were to form at an abandoned mill, Molino Blanco or Zambrano's mill, at 3:00 am, while Burleson was to hold the rest of the army in reserve.
+At the same time, Captain James C. Neill was to open fire on the Alamo, the center of the Mexican Army's defensive position, with two cannons to distract the Mexican soldiers.
 Early on December 5, Colonel Milam and Colonel Frank W. Johnson each led a column of attackers into the heavily fortified city, where they eventually seized a foothold and entrenched their position overnight.

 On December 7, 1835, the Texians renewed the attack and progressed further into the city, capturing another foothold, but Milam was killed while leading the attack.
-Standing with Johnson and Henry Karnes near the Veramendi house, Milam had been trying to observe the San Fernando church tower with a field telescope given to him by Stephen F. Austin when he was shot in the head by a Mexican rifleman and killed instantly.
+Standing with Johnson and Henry Karnes near the Veramendi house, Milam had been trying to observe the San Fernando church tower with a field telescope, given to him by Stephen F. Austin, when he was shot in the head by a Mexican rifleman and killed instantly.
 He fell into the arms of Samuel Maverick.
 Robert Morris was chosen to take over Milam's command of the first division.

 The Mexican Army lost more than 400 killed, deserted, or wounded in the ensuing battle.
 Texian losses were only 20 to 30 killed.
 The siege ended on December 9, 1835, when General Martín Perfecto de Cos sent a subordinate to negotiate a truce with the Texians.
 Morris gave Cos and his troops six days to leave the Alamo.
 Burleson provided the Mexican Army with as many supplies as he could spare, and the Mexican wounded were allowed to remain behind to be treated by Texian doctors.